Govt To Hold Exclusive Civil Awards Ceremony For Frontline Doctors, Paramedics Died During COVID-19 - UrduPoint

 Last year on August 14, the President of Pakistan had awarded Tamgha-i-Imtiaz posthumously to 299 doctors and paramedical staff who died while rendering services during the pandemic.

-However, due to non-availability of essential data and information with the Federal Ministry of Health, their Names could not be included for civil awards ceremonies held at the federal and provincial levels.
+However, due to unavailability of essential data and information with the Federal Ministry of Health, their Names could not be included for civil awards ceremonies held at the federal and provincial levels this March 23rd.

 The statement said the health ministry had been issued directives to collect the necessary data at the earliest.